November 15, 2025 (7mo ago) — last updated May 10, 2026 (1mo ago)

 MutabilityImmutable or small, isolated stateShared, mutable state

-BehaviorSimple logic tied to dataComplex interactions and behaviour
+BehaviorSimple logic tied to dataComplex interactions and behavior

 LifecycleShort-lived, local scopeLong-lived, application-wide